SteadyCadence/api-docs/content/01-introduction.md

 See documentation for [`/api/v1/account/login/`](02-users.md) to see how to get an authentication token.

+### Permissions

+> Oliver, added: please check for accuracy

+Your authorization code will allow you to see content that you have access to: primarily your account, and organizations and projects that you create or administer.

+If you need access to information in someone else's account, contact them to to get their username and password.
+From there, you can get their authorization token and gain access to the needed information.

 ### Requests

 All requests are encoded in `application/json`, unless they involve some kind of file upload.
 Those requests should be indicated in the documentation.